christian-posta/scripted-solo-demos/agentgateway/README.md

 To run this demo:

-(note, you may need to build the docker image)
 > ./build-docker.sh

 Next, you can fire up the proxy and the [mcp-inpsector](https://github.com/modelcontextprotocol/inspector); navigate to the right URL and list the tools: